Jordan Lefort

-Jordan Lefort (born 9 August 1993) is a French professional footballer who plays for club Angers as a defender.
+Jordan Lefort (born 9 August 1993) is a professional footballer who plays for club Angers as a defender.
+Born in France, he represents the Mauritania national team.

-Career
+Club career

 Lefort spent time in the youth system at Strasbourg before joining Amiens in 2011, and made his senior debut in the 1–0 win over Châteauroux on 6 August 2013 in the first round of the Coupe de la Ligue.
 In 2020, he was loaned to the Swiss club Young Boys.

 On 30 August 2022, Lefort signed a two-year contract with Paris FC.

+International career

+Lefort, who was born in the Paris suburb of Champigny-sur-Marne, became eligible to play for the Mauritania national football team after he was nationalized through marriage to his Mauritanian wife.
+He was first called up to the Mauritania national team in March 2026 for friendlies against Argentina and Palestine.
+In his debut game against Argentina, Lefort also scored a goal from a corner in extra time in a 2–1 loss to the reigning World Cup champions.